tarinyoom/ode-integrators/README.md

 ### Frontend
 React website using create-react-app.
 The website features an interface where the user can specify their IVPs, and then plays an animation based on their solutions.

-Open Tasks:
+### Open Tasks
-Implement Backward Euler
+- Implement Backward Euler
-(bug) animations for trajectories calculated with different time steps are not correctly synchronized, since each animation is played independently.
+- (bug) animations for trajectories calculated with different time steps are not correctly synchronized, since each animation is played independently.